openHPI/TeachingTeamGuidelines/README.md

 # TeachingTeamGuidelines
-This repository contains markdown files for building a documentation for course instructors with ReadYourDocs
+This repository contains markdown files for building up a documentation with ReadTheDocs

+## General Info

 A way of putting a documentation online is the combination of three tools: